-Wesley Salmon:
+- Wesley Salmon:

-- (L) All males who take birth control pills regularly fail to get pregnant
+- ► (L) All persons who take birth control pills regularly fail to get pregnant.

-- (I) John Jones is a male who has been taking birth control pills regularly
+- (I) John Jones has been taking birth control pills regularly.

-- (E) John Jones fails to get pregnant
+- (E) John Jones fails to get pregnant.

 - Henry Kyburg:

-- (L) All samples of table salt that have been hexed by a witch dissolve in water
+- (L) All samples of table salt that have been hexed by a witch dissolve in water.

-- (I) This salt has been hexed.
+- ► (I) This salt has been hexed.

 - (E) This salt dissolves in water.

-- One might wonder about laws